Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/figures/README.md

 # Figures

-Figures used in the README and generated from the notebooks.
+Figures used in the README and any static outputs.